christian-byrne/python-interpreter-node/README.md

 ## Description

-- Write Python code the node that executes when the workflow is queued
+- Write Python code in a node that executes when the workflow is queued
 - The stdout/stderr (e.g., prints, error tracebacks) are displayed in the node.
 - The input values can be accessed by their UI name.
 - The output values are the same as the input values, so modifications you make to the input values will be reflected in the output values.